Berserk-Games/Tabletop-Simulator-API/docs/events.md

 ###onObjectSpawn(...)

-Called when any Object is spawned/created.
+Called when an object is spawned/created.

 !!!info "onObjectSpawn(spawn_object)"
 	* [<span class="tag obj"></span>](types.md) **spawn_object**: The Object which triggered this function.